Sigrid’s Carrot Cake with Cream Cheese Frosting from The Pioneer Woman

 - 2 teaspoons vanilla extract

-- Make the frosting: Beat together the butter and cream cheese until smooth.
+Make the frosting: Beat together the butter and cream cheese until smooth.
 Slowly beat in the confectioners sugar and vanilla extract.
-Beat in the milk starting with 1/4 cup, and then adding 1 tablespoon at a time until the frosting is at your desired consistency.
+If you want a drizzle-able (or less fluffy) frosting, slowly beat in the milk starting with a couple tablespoons, and then adding 1 tablespoon at a time until the frosting is at your desired consistency.